darwino/darwino-documentation/UI Libraries/ND - Matching Notes Domino.md

     - Sends the computed fields to the server, as a transient property, when the document is saved.
 This allows server side processing to use these values.
 - Subform: base subform class

+## ViewPage & ViewGrid
+Base class for displaying views that can even be embedded within a form.
+In that case, such an 'embedded view' can contribute to the form action bar.